sandeeppaulraj/CarND-PID-Control-Project/README.md

 The issue with the throttle PID, is in the first quarter of lap 1, the car accelerates to a very high speed of almost 75 Mph.
 Thereafter, the car can go around any number of laps and the speed will be fixed at around 45 Mph.

+I tried to fix this by tracking the speed.
-This is something i will need to work on and understand.
+Whenever the speed is more than 46 Mph, I cap the throttle value at 0.1 However, I got mixed results with this.
+This is something that I will need to work on later.

+For the submission i commented out the above mentioned code snippet to avoid wild oscillations.
+Though the second PID seems to work, i need to perfect it to avoid instability.
+Things were more stable with just one PID for the steering value.